CAVEconnectome/CAVEclient/docs/guide/intro.rst

 Getting Started
 ===============

-AnnotationFramework client is a package for simplifying interactions with HTML services associated with the DynamicAnnoationFramework.
-Including
+AnnotationFramework client is a package for simplifying interactions with HTML services associated with the DynamicAnnotationFramework, which includes:

 - `pychunkedgraph <https://www.github.com/seung-lab/pychunkedgraph>`_ (For tracking dynamic segmentations)
 - `NeuroglancerJsonServer <https://www.github.com/seung-lab/NeuroglancerJsonServer>`_ (For posting/getting neuroglancer json states)